-The film is notable for it’s astonishingly atmospheric visuals, which have had a massive influence on the look and feel of sci-fi films to this day.
-Although there are multiple aspects that make this movie visually appealing, I’m going to focus on three: Cinematography, Set Design and Costume Design.
+The film is notable for its astonishingly atmospheric visuals, which have had a massive influence on the look and feel of sci-fi films to this day.
+Although multiple aspects make this movie visually appealing, I’m going to focus on three: cinematography, set design, and costume design.

 Top 3 Most-Viewed Every Frame A Painting Videos

 If you love art, especially abstract art then this will be a fun video for you.
-This video is compiled of some of the most viewed videos on Every Frame a Painting Channel.
-There are numerous videos on there that are incredibly interesting and educational.
+This video is compiled from some of the most viewed videos on Every Frame a Painting Channel; numerous videos on there are incredibly interesting and educational.

-I highly recommend checking out the channel if you enjoy watching art related videos on Youtube.
-This is one of my favorite channels on Youtube because it does an excellent job of explaining how truly amazing the process is for making these films.
+I highly recommend checking out the channel if you enjoy watching art-related videos on Youtube.
+This is one of my favorite channels because it does an excellent job of explaining how truly amazing the process of making films can be.

 He not only breaks down their work, but he explains what makes their work so great.
 It’s entertaining to see how filmmakers were able to create such memorable scenes and how they were able to craft them together with such precision.